 Actors Bridge offers a tremendous array of important and highly regarded programs with a full-time staff of only one person.
 We need funding to create full-time salary support for Associate Artistic Director Jessika Malone and ongoing contract support in fundraising, marketing, grantwriting, and office management.

-Vali is a recipient of the Nashville Business Journal's 2013 Women of Influence Award as a “Trailblazer,” the Vanderbilt University Women Mentoring Women Award and was a finalist for the Avon Hello Tomorrow Fund to Empower Women and Change the World.
-She was a 2015 finalist for the Roslyn S. Jaffe Award to “Empower Those Who Empower Others.”
-She was a recipient of the Broadway World 2011 STAR Award and is consistently listed as one of Broadway World - Nashville's "Top Directors" and "Top Actors."
+Vali is a recipient of the 2016 Louisa Nelson Award from Green Brier Distillery, Nashville Business Journal's 2013 Women of Influence Award as a “Trailblazer,” Vanderbilt's Women Mentoring Women Award, Broadway World's STAR Award and is consistently listed as one of Broadway World - Nashville's "Top Directors" and "Top Actors."
 She was a member of Leadership Nashville's Class of 2014.

 Vali is a member of Actors Equity Association, and her work as an actor has been called “a tour-de-force,” and “seemingly effortless” by the Tennessean, “consistently excellent,” “major league” and “expert” by the Nashville Scene, and “a lesson on the acting craft without revealing that craft,” by stagecritic.com.
-BroadwayWorld describes her acting as "exhilarating and heartbreaking at the same time, giving audiences further proof of the sheer power of Forrister’s talents."
+BroadwayWorld describes her acting as "exhilarating and heartbreaking at the same time,"

-Vali holds a Master of Arts degree in Performance Studies.
+Vali holds a master's degree in Performance Studies.
 Her thesis work in the scripting and performance of intimate personal narratives as a means of personal and social change became the research basis for the highly-praised ACT LIKE A GRRRL program.

 Broadway World recently celebrated Vali’s 20th anniversary as ABE’S Producing Artistic Director, praising her leadership of Nashville’s “cutting-edge, forward-thinking, boundary-pushing, status quo-challenging theater company that has helped to make Music City USA somehow more creative and more welcoming to artisans who flock here to pursue their dreams.”